-The primary attendance area for INCA includes low-income rural communities spread over a large geographic area.
-Serving those communities was a deliberate choice made by INCA to ensure that American classical education becomes an option for families in areas that currently have no educational choice.
+The primary attendance area for NICA includes low-income rural communities spread over a generous geographic area.
 This decision will inevitably increase costs, as it necessitates the development of a busing program to serve the entire primary attendance zone.
-We plan to purchase (as opposed to lease) four full-size buses and establish bus stops at central locations throughout Eagle, Emmett, Horseshoe Bend, Montour, and Sweet prior to year one.
+We plan to purchase (as opposed to lease) three full-size buses and establish bus stops at central locations throughout Bonners Ferry, Moyie Springs, Naples, and Ponderay.
 Precise bus routes will be developed after the enrollment lottery, with the needs of our student population in mind.
-We will acquire and operate additional buses as the student population grows, with an anticipated fleet of at least seven buses when we achieve full K-12 enrollment in year seven.